๐Ÿค Consensus & Coordination in Distributed Systems

 • Handling leader failures gracefully

-In Java, you can use libraries like Atomix or Copycat to implement Raft-based coordination.
+In Java, libraries like Atomix or Copycat help implement Raft-based coordination.

-Paxos is another consensus protocol that ensures agreement even if some nodes fail.
-It is more mathematically rigorous but harder to implement than Raft.
+Paxos is another consensus protocol that guarantees agreement even if some nodes fail.
+It’s mathematically rigorous but more complex to implement than Raft.

 Distributed locks are a simple way to coordinate actions between nodes.
 For example, using Redisson with Redis: